 At the time of shipment to distributors, the Company records a trade receivable at the contractual discount to list selling price since there is a legally enforceable obligation from the distributor to pay on a current basis for product delivered, the Company relieves inventory for the carrying value of goods shipped since legal title has passed to the distributor, and the Company records deferred revenue and deferred cost of sales in "Deferred distributors revenue, net of cost of sales to distributors" in the liability section of its consolidated balance sheets.
-Deferred distributors revenue, net of cost of sales to distributors effectively represents the gross margin on the sale to the distributor; however, the amount of gross margin the Company recognizes in future periods will frequently be less than the originally recorded deferred distributors revenue, net of cost of sales to distributors as a result of price concessions negotiated at time of sell-through to end customers.
+Deferred distributors revenue, net of cost of sales to distributors revenue, net of cost of sales to distributors revenue, net of cost of sales than the originally recorded deferred distributors revenue, net of cost of sales to distributors as a result of price concessions negotiated at time of sell-through to end customers.
 The Company sells each item in its product catalog to all of its distributors worldwide at contractually discounted prices.
-However, distributors resell the Company's products to end customers at a very broad range of individually negotiated price points based on customer, product, quantity, geography, and other competitive conditions which results in the Company remitting back to the distributor a portion of their original purchase price after the resale transaction is completed.
-Thus, a portion of the deferred revenue balance represents a portion of distributors' original purchase price that will be remitted back to the distributor in the future.
+However, distributors resell the Company's products to end customers at a very broad range of individually negotiated price points based on customer, product, quantity, geography, and other competitive conditions which results in the Company remitting back to the distributors a portion of their original purchase price after the resale transaction is completed.
+Thus, a portion of the deferred revenue balance represents a portion of distributors' original purchase price that will be remitted back to the distributors in the future.
 The wide range and variability of negotiated price credits granted to distributors does not allow the Company to accurately estimate the portion of the balance in the deferred revenue that will be remitted to the distributors.
 Therefore, the Company does not reduce deferred revenue by anticipated future price credits; instead, price credits are recorded against revenue when incurred, which is generally at the time the distributor sells the product.

-The following table summarizes deferred distributors revenue, net of cost of sales to distributors at the end of fiscal 2011 and 2010, respectively (in thousands):
+The following table summarizes deferred distributors revenue, net of cost of sales to distributors at the end of fiscal 2012 and 2011, respectively (in thousands):

-Year Ended
+Year Ende d

-J uly 3, 2011 June 27, 2010
+June 30, 2012 June 30, 2012 July 3, 2011

-Deferred revenue \$ 22,454 \$ 24,252
+Deferred revenue \$ 20,361 \$ 22,454

-Deferred cost of Sales (5,902) (5,907)
+Deferred cost of Sales (5,042) (5,902)

-Total deferred distributors revenue, net of cost of sales to distributors \$ 16,552 \$ 18,345
+Total deferred distributors revenue, net of cost of sales to distributors \$ 15,319 \$ 16,552